json-schema-org/json-schema-spec/jsonschema-core.md

 subschemas.

-The behaviors of these keywords depend on adjacent keywords as well as any keywords in subschemas that apply to the instance location being evaluated.
+The behaviors of these keywords depend on adjacent keywords as well as any keywords in successfully validated subschemas that apply to the same instance location.

 ### Keyword Independence